 Fig 14.
 Overall understanding of the role and function of the Board year-on-year

-Less than half (41%) of respondents viewed the Medical Board in a positive light.
-On average, medical practitioners perceived the Medical Board significantly less positively compared to practitioner sentiments toward Boards overall.
+Only 48% of respondents viewed the Medical Radiation Practice Board in a positive light.
+Medical radiation practitioners perceived the Medical Radiation Practice Board significantly less positively compared to sentiments toward Boards on average.